chris-nowicki/mac-setup/README.md

 xargs brew install < apps.txt
 ```

+## Other APPS (Not available in homebrew)

+You can install the following from the MAC App Store

+- 1Password for Safari
+- Final Cut Pro
+- Keynote
+- Numbers
+- Pages
+- Pixelmator Pro
+- Speedtest
+- Things
+- Yubico Authenticator

 ### Setapp

 In a nutshell, beautifully.
 Setapp membership gives you access to curated apps for Mac, web and iOS for $9.99 / month.
 To install setapp:

 ```sh
 brew install --cask setapp